fpriotto/financial-analysis/README.md

 ## Usage

 In order to reproduce results, one must execute separately files related to webscraping and API, adding its personal key to the last.
-Once that is done, run init and results should be as shown in the transformed_data.csv file in the data folder.
+Once this is done, run init and results should be as shown in the transformed_data.csv file in the data folder.
 The log file contains information about the ETL process.